Sam Bernstein, Ann Arbor DUI Attorney Defends Driving Under the Influence Cases

 - Third Offense - Minimum 30 days in jail or one year in prison, fines up to $5,000, minimum 60 days of community service, mandatory vehicle immobilization, and possible ignition interlock during probation.

-- Offense that Causes Death - Penalties for DUI causing death of a firefighter or police officer can result in 20 years in prison.
+- An offense that Causes Death - Penalties for DUI causing death of a firefighter or police officer can result in 20 years in prison.

-- Offense that Causes Serious Injury - Five years in prison, with fines ranging from $1,000 to $5,000 and mandatory vehicle immobilization.
+- An offense that Causes Serious Injury - Five years in prison, with fines ranging from $1,000 to $5,000 and mandatory vehicle immobilization.

 Since the penalties for DUI offenses in Michigan are severe, it is in your best interest to contact an Ann Arbor DUI attorney immediately if you are facing these charges.

 Our Ann Arbor DUI Attorney Works Hard to Reduce Sentences

 As an Ann Arbor DUI attorney, we will work with you to help you make a good impression in Court.
 We can give you recommendations on steps to take before your court case.
 For example, going to treatment demonstrates to the Court that you are aware of a problem and taking steps to address it.
 Letters from family and friends can convey positive qualities that set you apart from others.